-Flow Rehab, LLC is a clinic specializing in the care of all ages and all genders who have pelvic dysfunction as well as orthopedic issues or chronic pain.
+Flow Rehab, PLLC is a clinic specializing in the care of all ages and all genders who have pelvic dysfunction as well as orthopedic issues or chronic pain.
 Pelvic dysfunction can include any type of pain in or near the pelvis, and difficulties with bowel, bladder, and sexual health.
 Chronic pain anywhere in the body can be addressed by our team of skilled providers.

 Holly Tanner, PT, DPT, MA, OCS, WCS, PRPC, LMP

 Holly Tanner is licensed as a physical therapist and as a massage practitioner in Washington state.
 Your care will include an individual approach based on your goals, with emphasis on empowering you to contribute to your healing journey.
 Her extensive experience in patient care, practice management, program development and teaching provides for efficient care in cooperation with your other valued providers.
+P

 Holly graduated from the College of St. Scholastica with a Masters in Physical Therapy in 1995.
 She completed training as a licensed Massage Practitioner in 2003 (MA00017967) and has combined her love for both fields by integrating bodywork into patient care.
 In addition to physical therapy and massage practitioner degrees, Holly is ABPTS board-certified in Orthopedics and in Women's Health, and is certified as a Pelvic Rehabilitation Provider.
 She has been certified as a Clinical Instructor and as a Pelvic Muscle Dysfunction Biofeedback provider.